crittermike/chyrp-markitup/README.md

 What does this module do?
 --------------------------

-This module implements the Markdown set of MarkItUp and as such relies on the Markdown Chryp module.
-It automatically attaches itself to textareas on the add/edit post/page forms.
+This module implements the Markdown set of MarkItUp and as such relies on the Markdown Chryp module (which comes bundled with Chyrp).
+It automatically attaches itself to textareas on the add/edit forms.

 It's a really great companion to Chyrp's Markdown module.